 The Oroville Olives, under the guidance of manager Walter Sharkey, captured the 1st Trolley League championship when Frank "Dec" Decannier tossed a clinching, season-ending 6-0 four-hit shutout with 14 strikeouts against the 2nd place Chico Diamond Matches.
 More than 3,000 fans (or 1,500) watched the final game with gate receipts totaling $768.
 Chico's Jack Bromley suffered the defeat however his batterymate, catcher Melvin French was named league MVP.
-The 21 year old Bromley would move on the next year and spend seven seasons in the Pacific Coast League, mostly with Oakland, Sacramento, and Salt Lake City where he combined to win 50 games while losing 62 with a career 4.31 ERA.
+The 21-year-old Bromley would move on and spend seven seasons in the Pacific Coast League, mostly with Oakland, Sacramento, and Salt Lake City where he combined to win 50 games while losing 62 with a career 4.31 ERA.
 His best season was 1918 when he went 12-10 with a 3.15 earned run average for the 48-48 Sacramento Senators.

-At the midway point of the 1913 season, Oroville had hit 23 home runs, more than twice that of any other Trolley team and 5 Olives were hitting above the .300 mark with 1st baseman Lou Guisto leading the way.
+At the midway point of the 1913 season, Oroville had hit 23 home runs, more than twice that of any other Trolley team and five Olives were hitting above the .300 mark with 1st baseman Lou Guisto leading the way.
 He was batting .436 followed by Blaine "Kid" Durbin at .406, Oscar Lohman--.333, Howard "Swat" Wasley--.323, and Clarence Scruggs--.316.
-Guisto, Oroville's burly 18-year-old 1st baseman from Napa, California would continue at St. Mary's College and later spent 5 seasons with the American League Cleveland Indians (.196 career avg.) and 9 years in the PCL, 8 with the Oakland Oaks (career PCL .295 hitter).
+Guisto, Oroville's burly 18-year-old 1st baseman from Napa, California would continue at St. Mary's College and later spent 5 seasons with the American League Cleveland Indians (.196 career avg.) and nine years in the PCL, eight with the Oakland Oaks (career PCL .295 hitter).
 He hit .320 for the Oakies in 1921 and .337 in 1925.